The best restaurants at Disney World in 2021

 This meal is one of the best combinations of food and kid-oriented fun as long as you aren’t looking for a quiet meal.
 If you’re looking for a meal that tastes pretty good and also keeps your kids occupied, look to Chef Mickey’s inside the Contemporary Resort.

-It normally offers buffet-style breakfast, brunch and dinner, but right now it’s only open for breakfast.
-The characters are scheduled to make a return in mid-December.
+It normally offers buffet-style breakfast, brunch and dinner, but right now it’s only open for breakfast and food is served family-style at a price of $42 (£30) for adults and $27 (£19) for kids.

-Breakfast includes everything from eggs, bacon and sausage to salmon and Mickey waffles.
+Breakfast includes everything from eggs, bacon and sausage to salmon, Mickey waffles and the famous loaded potato-cheese casserole.

 This restaurant hasn’t yet made a comeback, but mark it down for when it does reopen.